-chocolate-milk-motel asked: Yeah, there's a merch table.
+chocolate-milk-motel said: Yeah, there's a merch table.
 Or at least there was when I saw him.
 They had a few shirts, a poster or 2 and CDs/Vinyl.

 There ya go, previous asker!

-acab-rocky asked: when you went to the jeff mangum show. did they have a merch table?
+acab-rocky said: when you went to the jeff mangum show. did they have a merch table?

 Unfortunately, I haven’t seen Jeff Mangum live, but I do believe there is a merch table at his shows.